MultiPoolMiner/MultiPoolMiner/README.md

 **-AllowedBadShareRatio**
 Allowed ratio of bad shares (total / bad) as reported by the miner.
 If the ratio exceeds the configured threshold then the miner will marked as failed.
 Allowed values: 0.00 - 1.00.
 Default of 0 disables this check

+**-API_Key**
+Required only if you are mining at MiningPoolHub.
+Adding this parameter / key pair allows MPM to gather the balances at the pool.
+The API_Key can be found in the MiningPoolHub Account detail page.

 **-APIPort**
 Port for the MPM API and web GUI.
 The miner port range will start from APIPort +1.
 Default is 3999